Shady-Selim/Quran-Kareem-Material/README.md

 # Quran-Kareem-Material
-A good working sample project of Google Material Design with a Quran reference logic
+A good working sample project of Google Material Design with a Quran reference logic, made by Shady Selim